-For a long time I used a method similar to the one described here to host my site on Amazon Web Services (AWS) in an S3 bucket.
+For a long time, I used a method similar to the one described here to host my site on Amazon Web Services (AWS) in an S3 bucket.
 While this proved to be a cheap and reliable method, I started to get curious about what options were out there.

-Since I was already familiar with what AWS had to offer, I decided to take a look to see if Google Cloud Platform (GCP) had any similar offerings.
-Compared to the flood of blog posts and guides for setting up a static site hosted with S3, there was relatively little information on doing the same with GCP.
+Since I was already familiar with what AWS had to offer, I decided to take a look to see if Google Cloud Platform (GCP) had any similar offerings. compared to the flood of blog posts and guides for setting up a static site hosted with S3, there was relatively little information on doing the same with GCP.
 Google itself has a nice overview of the process that served as a basic guide, but it seemed that for the rest of my goals (configuration management, infrastructure as code, and HTTPS setup) I was on my own.

 Infrastructure As Code

 My tool of choice for this will be Terraform, a great tool by the folks at HashiCorp (as if they make any other kind).
-Terrafrom allows you to define your infrastructure as code and deploy to a variety of cloud environments or providers as they are referred to in Terraform.
-Getting started with Terraform is beyond the scope of what I am going to cover here, but there is a great series of blog posts written by the folks at Gruntwork that will help get you started.
-This series of posts was also the basis for a book by the same author called Terraform: Up & Running which I highly recommend.
+Terraform allows you to define your infrastructure as code and deploy to a variety of cloud environments or providers as they are referred to in Terraform.
+Getting started with Terraform is beyond the scope of what I am going to cover here, but there is a great series of blog posts posts written by the folks at Gruntwork that will help get you started.
+This series of posts was also the basis for a book by the same author called Terraform: Up and Running which I highly recommend.

-With the plans set for hosting my static site on GCP while using Terraform to define all of the infrastructure, I needed a reliable and automated way to makes changes to both the content and the configuration of the site.
+With the plans set for hosting my static site on GCP while using Terraform to define all of the infrastructure, I needed a reliable and automated way to make changes to both the content and the configuration of the site.
 This is where CI/CD steps in.

 CI/CD stands for continuous integration (CI) and continuous deployment (CD) respectively, and are common DevOps practices.
 CI encourages rapid changes merged into the main codebase as often as possible.
 These changes are then validated by a suite of automated builds and tests to validate the changes.
 With CD, if these changes are successfully validated by your tests, they are automatically pushed to your production environment without further manual intervention.
-As you might see, complete test coverage of your code is extremely important in this scenario.
+As you might see, complete test coverage of your code is very important in this scenario.

 Properly implemented, these two practices can lead to fewer bugs, faster release cycles, and when paired with versioning control such as Git, change/release tracking for each update made to the codebase.